Saumyasingh99/Motor-Insurance-Claims-Analytics/README.md

 ## 3️⃣ Trends in claims

-Analyzes claim trends across different business dimensions using interactive charts and filters.
+Visualizes claim trends across multiple business dimensions using interactive charts and filters.

 ![Trends in claims](Screenshots/Trends_in_claims.png)